kalbasit/shabka/README.md

 @dustinlacewell 's [dotfiles][7].

-The images from the declarative congruence description above are taken from the paper published on Usenet.
+The images from the declarative congruence description above are taken from the paper published on Usenet, written by Steve Traugott and Lance Brown.

 # License